 Professor Sir Mark Walport, Government Chief Scientific Adviser (GCSA) and Head of the Government Office for Science, presented the awards on behalf of the Stroke Association.

 Lady Estelle Wolfson joined Sir Mark on stage to present certificates to each recipient on behalf of the funders of the awards.
 The Lord Leonard and Lady Estelle Wolfson Foundation has generously funded our Non-Clinical Lecturer Award post.

 Awards and Winners

 We are delighted to announce the following award winners.
-Please click on the links for photograpy and more detailed description.
+Please click on the links for photography and more detailed descriptions.